JawadHamdan03/MediPoint/README.md

 - Cancel an own appointment (with optional reason)
 - Update own profile details
 - View own medical records
+- Upload a profile image
+- Chat with an AI assistant that can search doctors and pull the patient's own medical records

 ### 🏥 Doctor
 - Log in and refresh tokens